Location: Genzano di Roma , RM, IT

 Dr. Deborah Chatr Aryamontri and Dr. Timothy Renner

-In summer 2020 the Villa of the Antonines Project will continue to explore and document the remains of a second century CE Roman imperial villa located in Genzano di Roma (territory of ancient Lanuvium) near the Via Appia in the Alban Hills region, 18 miles from the center of Rome.
-On the basis of ancient literary references and the 18th century discovery of several busts of emperors, now on display in the Capitoline Museums in Rome, the site is believed to have been a residential property of the imperial family of the Antonines.
-This identification is strengthened by the find a water-pipe that bears the name of Faustina.
+In summer 2024 the Villa of the Antonines Project will continue its multi-year project of exploring and documenting the remains of a second century CE Roman imperial villa in Genzano di Roma, between the Via Appia and Lanuvio in the Alban Hills region, 18 miles from the center of Rome.
+On the basis of ancient literary references and the 18th century discovery of several fine marble busts of emperors–now on display in the Capitoline Museums in Rome—we identify the site with the important residential property of the Antonine dynasty that is said by the Historia Augusta to have been located in the vicinity of ancient Lanuvium.
+This identification is strengthened by the 18th century find of a water-pipe probably bearing the name of Faustina the Younger.

-Since the start of our long-term research project in 2010, we have established the presence of a small amphitheater that is provided with a system of passageways and rooms beneath the arena which make it stand out from most smaller structures of this type.
-The building, adjacent to a substantial bath complex, is perhaps identical with the amphitheater “at Lanuvium” utilized by Commodus for beast-killing exploits, as asserted in the Historia Augusta.
-In recent seasons we have devoted much attention to a series of mosaic-floored rooms in another sector of the site that we characterize as a residential quarter.
-The conservation and restoration, during the field season, of these black-and-white mosaics with their figural and vegetal motifs by our master restorer opens a window onto issues of site preservation that goes beyond traditional excavation.
-Although much of the site has been heavily damaged by agricultural operations and by modern development, making it a challenge to study, the very numerous fragments of marble opus sectile and frescoes give a vivid indication of the level of luxury that was present here in the Antonine age.
-Interestingly, there is also evidence that the site played some role in military maneuvers during World War II when Allied forces invaded Italy.
+In earlier seasons we partially excavated a small amphitheater provided with a system of passageways and rooms beneath the arena which make it stand out from most smaller structures of this type.
+Adjacent to a substantial bath complex, it is perhaps identical with the amphitheater “at Lanuvium” utilized by Commodus for beast-killing exploits, as asserted in the Historia Augusta.
+In another sector of the site, we continue to devote attention to a series of rooms, floored with black-and-white mosaics with geometrical, vegetal, and myth-inspired designs, that we characterize as a reception and possibly a residential quarter.
+Although much of the site has been heavily damaged by agricultural operations and by modern development, making it a special challenge to study, the numerous fragments of marble opus sectile and frescoes (a selection of the latter recently restored under a grant from the Delmas Foundation) give a vivid indication of the level of luxury that was present here in the Antonine age.
+Interestingly, there is also evidence that the site played a role in military operations during World War II when Allied forces invaded Italy.

-During the four-week program students will be introduced to all aspects of field archaeology and will gain experiential skills in on-site recordkeeping, documentation, and laboratory practice, including data management and the interpretation of archaeological evidence.
-The fieldschool will include lectures and workshops on such topics as surveying, archaeological photography, and geophysics applied to archaeology.
-At the same time, students will be exposed to the rich ancient history of Italy through excursions to historical and archaeological sites in the region.
+During the four-week program participants, while working onsite or at the museum, receive hands-on experience in all components of archaeological practice under the close, experienced supervision of the co-directors and several Italian professionals, each of them specialized in a specific aspect of archaeological practice and cultural heritage management.
+These include not only methods and requirements of systematic field investigation, such as excavation techniques, archaeological drafting and photorectification, photographic and airborne documentation with drones, field survey, and mapping, but also laboratory activities.
+The students, who also work together with the restorer, assist in cataloguing and studying the artifacts (such as marbles, glass, and mosaic tiles) from the site, learning about preliminary cleaning and cataloguing, graphic and photographic documentation, digital data processing and rendering, and analysis of artifacts.
+Additionally, participants get exposed to conservation and cultural management practices.
+At the same time, participants will be exposed to the rich ancient history of Italy through excursions to historical and archaeological sites in the region.
 Included is also a visit to the Museo delle Navi Romane, 2 km distant, which houses artifacts pertaining to the famous but now-destroyed ships of Caligula that once floated on the Lago di Nemi.
-In their free time, students are encouraged to explore the contemporary life of Italy, especially the friendly town of Genzano di Roma (population 24,000) , where they will be housed and where numerous eateries are available, or by going in to Rome, which may be reached by public transportation.
+In their free time, students are encouraged to explore the contemporary life of Italy, especially the friendly town of Genzano di Roma (population 24,000), where numerous eateries are available, or by going to Rome, readily reachable by public transportation.

 Period(s) of Occupation: Roman Imperial